District 41 Issues

 1. Diversify North Dakota's economy

-Agriculture and energy production are always going to be big parts of our economy.
+Agriculture and energy production are always going to be significant parts of our economy.
 We need to continue to be leaders in these fields.

 We also need to recognize that these industries are commodities-based, with highs and lows in market prices that are beyond our control.
-This leads to booms and busts in our economy, making it difficult to predict our budget from biennium to biennium.
+Commodities drive booms and busts in our economy, making it difficult to predict our budget from biennium to biennium.

 We need to do all we can to foster these enterprises, both with state programs like Operation Intern as well as our educational institutions to guarantee we have the talented workforce to build on these great ideas.